Liu-Xiangzhi/CAMI/ReadMe.md

 + 17 Demotion of one real floating type to another produces a value outside the range that can be represented
 + 18 An lvalue does not designate an object when evaluated
 + 20 `@11` An lvalue designating an object of automatic storage duration that could have been declared with the register storage class is used in a context that requires the value of the designated object, but the object is uninitialized
++ 23 Conversion of a pointer to an integer type produces a value outside the range that can be represented
 + 24 Conversion between two pointer types produces a result that is incorrectly aligned
 + 25 A pointer is used to call a function whose type is not compatible with the referenced type
 + 32 The program attempts to modify a string literal
 + 34 A side effect on a scalar object is unsequenced relative to either a different side effect on the same scalar object or a value computation using the value of the same scalar object
 + 35 An exceptional condition occurs during the evaluation of an expression
 + 36 An object has its stored value accessed other than by an lvalue of an allowable type
++ 37 `@25` A function is defined with a type that is not compatible with the type (of the expression) pointed to by the expression that denotes the called function
 + 39 `@18` The operand of the unary \* operator has an invalid value
 + 41 `@35` The value of the second operand of the / or % operator is zero
 + 42 If the quotient a/b is not representable, the behavior of both a/b and a%b